Elevating Student Outcomes

 For more information and assistance with post-secondary planning, contact your high school College & Career Specialist.

 Many students choose to attend a state or community college after graduating high school.
-Options include earning an AA degree and transferring to a university, earning an AS degree and entering the workforce, or earning certification in one of the many programs these schools have to offer.
+Options include 'earning an AA or an AS degree & transferring to a university or entering the workforce, or earning a certificate in one of the many programs these schools have to offer.

 Did you know Florida is home to 48 technical colleges and 28 state colleges offering career and technical training in 17 career pathways?
 Career and Technical Education programs offer exciting options for students, allowing you to move toward your career faster and more affordably than the 4-year or more traditional university track.